CodeAlchemyML/CodeAlchemyML/README.md

 - [View My Portfolio](https://bold.pro/my/awiksshiith-narang-240907214405)
 - You can contact me by mailing to: [avikshitnarang@gmail.com](avikshitnarang@gmail.com), [me21b1023@iiitdm.ac.in](me21b1023@iiitdm.ac.in)
 - You can contact me by calling to: +91 83282 67410
-- Passionate Developer and Enthusiast in the field of Machine Learning, Deep Learning, Data Analytics and Generative AI.
+- Passionate Developer and Enthusiast in the field of Machine Learning, Deep Learning, Generative AI, Data analytics and Backend (Python - FastAPI) development.

 ---
 ## :computer:Skills: